manuelhintermayr/testautomation-copilot-codex-demo/README.md

 3. Explore the System Under Test in `step_0/sut/`
 4. Progress through each subsequent step sequentially
 5. Each step's PROMPT.md and README.md explain the evolution of the test automation

+## Solution Results:

+- **step_0**: Initial Playwright project setup and System Under Test (SUT)
+  - Contains the `sut/` subfolder with a fully functional e-commerce webshop built with Vue.js 3 and Tailwind CSS
+  - Includes Playwright test framework configuration
+  - See `step_0/PROMPT.md` for detailed prompts and implementation notes

 ## Purpose